sharmavins23/Scientia/FORMAL SCIENCE/Computer Science/Theory of Computation/Number Representations/Floating-Point.md

 E = E' - B = E' - (2^{k-1} - 1)
 $$

 This is defined where $E'$ is the original exponent field's unsigned value, and $k$ is the number of exponent bits.
-For single precision, this means our bias $b$ (the parentheses portion)
+For single precision, this means our bias $b$ (the parentheses portion) is 127.

 ## Normalization